 The United Launch Alliance (ULA) will use its Delta IV Heavy rocket to launch the NROL-71 mission for the U.S. National Reconnaissance Office (NRO).

-The launch is currently scheduled on Friday, Dec.
+The launch was initially scheduled on Friday, Dec.
 7, 2018 at 8:19 p.m.
 PST from the Space Launch Complex 6 of the Vandenberg Air Force Base in California.